jimbob68/snooker_scorer_cjs/README.md

+This App was created in collaboration with Chris Fraser, Steve Vance and myself James Fraser.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 ## Available Scripts

 In the project directory, you can run:

+Snooker scorer app

+(npx create-react-app snooker_scorer
+ cd snooker_scorer
+ npm start)

+(From here if your app is already created) npm install

+npm start

+npm install @sweetalert/with-react

+npm install sweetalert

+(Install these to increase the size and style of the alerts which are a little on the small size if just using the default alerts in the browser).

 ### `npm start`